Accessibility Services: High School and New Students Information

 - If you require extended time for testing, inquire about the procedure for this accommodation.
 Does the college have an area designated that provides a good testing environment?

-- Get to know the disability services staff.
+- Get to know the Accessibility Services staff.
 They are there to help you access your coursework.
 They cannot ensure your success; the work must be done by YOU!

 - Review this chart of Significant Differences Between High School and College